Germanic law: Definition and controversy

-Old Consensus and criticism
+Old consensus and criticism

 The study of "Germanic Law" arose in the modern period, at a time when scholars thought that the written and unwritten principles of the ancient Germanic peoples could be reconstructed in a reasonably coherent form.
 Beginning in the Reformation, the study of "Germanic law" was typically conflated with "German law", a tradition continued by influential scholars Jacob Grimm, Karl von Amira, and Heinrich Brunner.
 This law supposedly revealed the national character of the Germans.
 Until the middle of the 20th century, the majority of scholars assumed the existence of a distinct Germanic legal culture and law.
 This law was seen as an essential element in the formation of modern European law and identity, alongside Roman and canon law.

 Scholars reconstructed Germanic law on the basis of antique (Caesar and Tacitus), early medieval (mainly the so-called Leges Barbarorum), and late medieval sources (mostly Scandinavian).
-According to these scholars, Germanic law was based on a society ruled by assemblies of free farmers (the things), policing themselves in clan groups (Sippes), and engaging in the blood feud outside of clan groups, which were settled via compensation in the form of (wergild).
+According to these scholars, Germanic law was based on a society ruled by assemblies of free farmers (the things), policing themselves in clan groups (Sippes), and engaging in the blood feud outside of clan groups, which were settled via compensation in the form of blood money (wergild).
 This reconstructed legal system also excluded certain criminals by outlawry, and administratively contained a degree of sacral kingship; retinues formed around the kings bound by oaths of loyalty.

 Early ideas about Germanic law have come under intense scholarly scrutiny since the 1950s and specific aspects of it such as the legal importance of kinship groups, retinues, and loyalty, and the concept of outlawry, can no longer be justified.
 Besides the assumption of a common Germanic legal tradition and the use of sources of different types from different places and time periods, there are no known native sources for early Germanic law.
 Caesar and Tacitus do mention some aspects of Germanic legal culture that reappear in later sources; however, their texts are not objective reports of facts, and there are no other antique sources to corroborate whether there were common Germanic institutions.

 Reinhard Wenskus has shown that one important "Germanic" element, the use of popular assemblies, displays marked similarities to developments among the Gauls and Romans, and was therefore likely the result of external influence rather than specifically Germanic.
 Even the Leges Barbarorum were all written under Roman and Christian influence and often with the help of Roman jurists.
 Beginning with Walter Goffart, scholars have argued the Leges contain large amounts of "Vulgar law", a historiographic construct invented in 1880 to describe deviations from Classical norms found in law books and documents from the Roman provinces.
 This makes it difficult to determine whether commonalities between them derive from a common Germanic legal conception or not.